Frontier’s process is driven by our commitment to doing things right

 Our track record speaks for itself.
 We have been helping investors reach their financial goals for more than 20 years.

 Many traditional asset managers equate “risk” with the asset allocation percentage of equities vs. bonds in a portfolio, such as the well-known 60%/40% allocation.
-At Frontier, the number we focus on expresses the risk the investor actually cares about: the potential loss of wealth.
+At Frontier, the number we focus on expresses the risk the investor actually cares about: “how much could I lose?”

 Before anything else, we establish downside risk targets for our strategies, representing the expected one-year loss potential at a 95% confidence level.
 Then, we draw from our forward-looking risk, return, and correlation expectations of more than 16 diverse asset classes to build each strategy’s target asset allocation.
 We don’t take a ‘set it and forget it’ approach.
-We adjust the manager mix and allocations dynamically (but not tactically) to stay on track within our downside risk targets while optimizing for the best possible expected returns.
+We adjust the manager mix and allocations dynamically (but not tactically) to stay on track within our downside risk targets while seeking strong and consistent returns.

 FundFusion to find the optimal mix of fund managers

 At Frontier, we want independent managers that pursue the best investment opportunities – end of story.
-Once we establish the target asset allocation of our strategies, we draw on the knowledge and experience of our people to research and identify the best fund managers, as well as our proprietary technology to find the optimal mix of funds.
-We test millions of combinations of managers to determine the team likely to produce the best results based on our analysis.
+Once we establish the target asset allocation of our strategies, we draw on the knowledge and experience of our people to research and identify whom we believe to be top fund managers, as well as our proprietary technology to find an optimal mix of funds.
+We test millions of combinations of managers to determine the team we think have the potential to produce the strongest results.
 These managers have met our stringent criteria and we believe they can perform well in the future.

 Many traditional asset management firms evaluate fund managers and sort them into “style boxes” that represent their investment approaches, and then pick top-performing managers in each box to fill a style slot in their overall portfolio allocation.
 They may even remove managers who try something new in search of returns because they no longer fit their box.

 The result: Innovative risk-managed strategies made the Frontier way